 Americans became very comfortable with the unspoken reality that our government can pay any price.
 Sure, about every two years we’re treated to a political battle over cutting the budget, but it’s really just theater.
 Neither party is going to balance the budget, because it doesn’t matter.
 The government can print or borrow as much money as it needs for whatever it wants to do.
 Whatever treasury debt the government can’t sell in the open market, will be purchased by the Federal Reserve, which is empowered to literally print money out of thin air.

 The point is, Americans have become very comfortable with this arrangement.
 The sky’s the limit, and that’s what we expect from the healthcare industry.
 We want the best health care money can buy, and we want as much of it as we can get.
 At the same time, our expectation is that we won’t have to pay for it.

 That’s a recipe for disaster.
-Yes, the government can print and borrow money.
-But it can only go so far at that, before inflation becomes obvious.
-They’re careful to make sure that it doesn’t reach that point.
+Government is careful to maintain pretty inflation numbers.
 But should we get universal healthcare, it’s entirely possible that the financial printing presses will be rolling.
 When that happens, not only will we be paying higher prices for healthcare, but also for everything else we need to buy.